 As conversations have many layers, so too does chess.
 There are tactics, such as using combinations of pieces or positions on the board to accomplish tasks, and there is strategy- the way you pursue your overall goals by using certain tactics instead of others.
 Just as in a conversation, the tactics you use are superficial: a certain combination of words or a way of speaking.
 Jokes are a conversational tactic.
 So is eye contact.
 But these are not strategy.

 Often we confuse tactics for strategy.
 We talk about the superficial aspects of conversation: how to talk to people, and how to please them.
 But ingratiating yourself is one thing, and getting what you need from a mentor is something else.
+Establishing a deeper understanding is about genuinely testing the other person’s mind.

 Your strategy is more premeditated, and it requires planning.
 How will I win this person to my way of thinking?
-How will I talk to them in a way they will understand and sympathize this?
+How will I talk to them in a way they will understand and sympathize with?
 We do not achieve very effective conversations by relying on charm and wit alone – those are only tactical elements.
 Really good mentoring only happens when the founder plans ahead, thinking carefully about what they want from the mentor, and about how they are likely to get it.

 Having a good strategy means gathering intelligence about the mentor you’re talking to, having an outcome for your conversation in mind (the thing you want the mentor to give you or do for you), and understanding what it is the mentor wants from you.
-Why are they mentoring you?
-What do they stand to gain from you?

 All these questions can be asked before hand, but often are not.
 Some founders never engage in a clear strategy, and so they simply chat with mentors, never really getting anywhere.
 They try to be liked, rather than to earn respect and attention.
 Don’t make that mistake: having a “nice” conversation, and really getting something out of a mentorship session are not the same thing.